 Each individual port location provides access points for necessary travel information and is designed to answer travellers’ frequently asked questions.
 The feature also encourages people to return to the app while staying up-to-date and well-informed with MPI’s strict biosecurity requirements.

 What can you bring in with you?

-Travellers can research which risk items the can (and can not) bring into New Zealand.
-The “Most asked about” are the top 12 items (based on MPI’s intercept analytics) and is designed to catch the low hanging fruit or 90% of infringements.
+Travellers can research which risk items they can (and can not) bring into New Zealand.
+The “Most asked about” are the top 12 items (based on MPI’s intercept analytics) and are designed to catch the low-hanging fruit or 90% of infringements.
 “View categories” allows a person to find obscure risk items and learn more about New Zealand’s biosecurity laws.